metio/terraform-provider-k8s/docs/data-sources/k8s_keycloak_org_keycloak_v2alpha1_manifest.md

 Optional:

-- `pod_template` (Attributes) You can configure that will be merged with the one configured by default by the operator.Use at your own risk, we reserve the possibility to remove/change the way any field gets merged in future releases without notice.Reference: https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates (see [below for nested schema](#nestedatt--spec--unsupported--pod_template))
+- `pod_template` (Attributes) You can configure that will be merged with the one configured by default by the operator.
+Use at your own risk, we reserve the possibility to remove/change the way any field gets merged in future releases without notice.
+Reference: https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates (see [below for nested schema](#nestedatt--spec--unsupported--pod_template))

 <a id="nestedatt--spec--unsupported--pod_template"></a>
 ### Nested Schema for `spec.unsupported.pod_template`